MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Optimization Methods

 \section{Optimization Methods}

-Section~\ref{subsec:minmax_formulation} reformulates the task as a min-max optimization and adopts the \emph{$\gamma$-Gradient Descent Ascent} ($\gamma$-GDA) algorithm~\cite{10.5555/3666122.3669092}.
-To improve numerical stability, we modified the formulation and establish feasibility guarantees in Section~\ref{subsec:modified_minmax}, showing that MOSIC can identify the optimal subgroup while satisfying multiple constraints.
+Section~\ref{subsec:minmax_formulation} reformulates the task as a min-max optimization and adopts the \emph{$\gamma$-Gradient Descent Ascent} ($\gamma$-GDA) algorithm~\citep{10.5555/3666122.3669092}.
+Section~\ref{subsec:modified_minmax} establishes feasibility guarantees, showing that MOSIC can identify the optimal subgroup while satisfying multiple constraints.